-- To ensure that patient data has the best possible protection, the Federal Office for Information Security (BSI) regularly checks the encryption procedure used.
+- The German Federal Office for Information Security (BSI) regularly checks the technical components.

 Who uses the telematics infrastructure?

 Medical, dental and psychotherapy practices, hospitals, medical care centers (MCC), laboratories and pharmacies are connected to the telematics infrastructure as authorized health institutions.
-Facilities for midwives, physiotherapists, outpatient and inpatient care can also connect voluntarily.
-Facilities for other healthcare therapists, health trade professionals, health insurance providers, but also those of the public health service and research, to name just a few examples, will also be able to do this in the future.
+From 2024, this list will also include outpatient care facilities.
+Midwives, physiotherapists and inpatient care facilities can connect voluntarily.
+Further health professionals and public healthcare institutions will also be able to do this in the future.

-The telematics infrastructure is the basis for many new digital healthcare applications.
-These include applications that patients can choose, but don’t have to.
+The telematics infrastructure is the basis for various digital healthcare applications:

 What are electronic health records and the ePA app?

 The video below explains the benefits that the electronic health record or ePA for short brings and how data is transferred.

 This and other videos can also be found on YouTubeWatch now

 Who has access to the telematics infrastructure?